 Like we mentioned earlier, the bite is a complex relationship between the two arches and when it comes to perfecting it, the jaws come into play as well.
 Single arch treatment can disrupt the bite and leave you worse off than you were prior to braces or Invisalign.
 If you have an overbite and crowded top teeth, putting braces on just the top teeth may make the teeth look straighter but it will increase the size of your overbite, which could affect your ability to chew and make your upper front teeth more susceptible to injury.
 If you have an underbite and you only straighten the bottom teeth this will also throw your bite off though teeth may look better at first glance.
 Additionally, since our bites deepen over time, there’s often not enough room between the front of the bottom teeth and back of the top teeth to make single arch treatment an option.
 In this instance, braces on the bottom teeth wouldn’t fit or they’d rub against the top teeth.
 Treating a deep bite requires shifting both arches.

 As you can see, the concept of single arch treatment is a bit complicated and there are so many variables that come into play when determining if it’s feasible.
 If you’d like to see if it’s a possibility in your case, schedule your free consultation at Richard Chan Orthodontics.
 Dr. Chan will carefully evaluate your bite and give you an expert, honest opinion.
-We offer metal braces, clear braces, self-ligating braces, Invisalign Teen and Invisalign in Mill Creek, Bothell and Monroe, Washington and Juneau and Sitka, Alaska.
+We offer metal braces, clear braces, self-ligating braces, Invisalign Teen and Invisalign in Mill Creek, Bothell and Monroe, Washington and Juneau, Alaska.
 Whether it’s on the top teeth, bottom teeth or both, we’ll customize a plan that suits your needs and results in a beautiful, healthy smile.